jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 This is the brew screens start image, some information on this screen changes depending on the board type (Standard or Pro) as well as if you have a scale connected to your gaggimate or not.

 This screen has one or two gauges around the main information area.
 On the Standard version of the GaggiMate system, you will have 1 gauge showing temperature.
-On the Pro numeric you will have 2, the left one being temperature, and the right one being pressure.
+On the Pro version you will have 2, the left one being temperature, and the right one being pressure.
 In both cases you will have a numeric value of the gauge/gauges current reading.

 In the top part of the middle section, you have what mode you are in, in this case Brew.